 Serving the State of Florida on Probate Law Matters

 Our Jacksonville probate lawyers have extensive experience handling estate administration and probate matters throughout all of Florida.
+Our probate attorneys have experience in handling probate matters for estates when the decedent is a non-resident of Florida, commonly referred to as Ancillary Administration.
 We recognize the emotional impact a death in the family has on family and friends.
 Our goal is to help people through this difficult time and we will take all the time you need to make sure you fully understand the probate process.
 The best course of action is not always clear during times of great stress.
-We will help you make educated decisions on the best method of handling your probate case.
+We will help you make educated decisions on the best method of handling your probate matter.

-Schedule a consultation with a probate attorney to get the information you need about your probate matter.
+Schedule a consultation with a probate attorney to get the probate information you need..

 Serving Northeast Florida for Divorce, Family Law, Estate Planning & Guardianships

-We proudly serve all of Northeast Florida including Duval County, Clay County, Nassau County, St. Johns County, Alachua County, Baker County, Bradford County, Putnam County, Flagler County, and Volusia County for family law cases, such as dissolution, child custody, child support, modifications, paternity, adoptions and Guardianships.
+We proudly serve Northeast Florida including Duval County, Clay County, Nassau County, St. Johns County, Alachua County and Baker County for family law cases, such as dissolution, child custody, child support, modifications, paternity, adoptions and Guardianships.